apache/fineract/README.md

 Version
 ==========

-The  has reached <b>public release version</b>.

-This API for the mifos-platform (project named 'Mifos X')is documented in the api-docs under <b>Full API Matrix</b> and can be viewed <a target="_blank" href="https://demo.openmf.org/api-docs/apiLive.htm" title="API Documentation"> here
+The API for the mifos-platform (project named 'Mifos X')is documented in the api-docs under <b>Full API Matrix</b> and can be viewed <a target="_blank" href="https://demo.openmf.org/api-docs/apiLive.htm" title="API Documentation"> here
 </a>

 Latest stable release can always been viewed on master branch: <a target="_blank" href="https://github.com/openMF/mifosx/tree/master" title="Latest Release">Latest Release on Master</a>, <a target="_blank" href="https://github.com/openMF/mifosx/blob/master/CHANGELOG.md" title="Latest release change log">View change log</a>